2018-2019 Student Matinees

-Running Time: Approximately 90 minutes (no intermission, includes 15 min post show chat)
+Running Time: Approximately 150 minutes (Includes intermission and 15 min post show chat)

-Advisory: This production deals with mature themes and contains strong language.
+Advisory: This production contains strong language.
 For a details about the content please contact Talore Peterson, Artistic Associate Youth Engagement at 403-294-7475 ext.
 1098 or email@example.com.

 All shows are performed in the Martha Cohen Theatre in Arts Commons located in Downtown Calgary (formerly EPCOR Centre for the Performing Arts)